 Objectives

 In this study of Cook County, IL, we sought to precisely describe where SUID occurred in the recent past (2015-2019) and to project where these deaths would occur in the near future (2021-2025).
 Geospatially, previous analyses have not provided sufficient detail to name specific regions of highest priority [4–6, 9].
 We afforded greater detail by aggregating information at the census tract level into “communities” as our primary unit of analysis.
-We enabled public health practitioners to take full advantage of greater detail by generating interactive maps that could pan and zoom to areas of high risk.
+We enabled public health practitioners and community organizations to take advantage of greater detail by generating interactive maps that could pan and zoom to areas of high risk.

 While these analytic efforts were specific to Cook County, we designed an open source coding workflow that could be adapted to generate maps and predictive models for other jurisdictions.
 We hope these tools will enable communities most afflicted by SUID to get assistance in a timely, targeted manner.